nadithdharmasena/rozaero-api/README.md

 There is a primitive testing web page included at `views/index.ejs`.
 Observers can access this page by running the server and navigating to `http://localhost:3000/`.

 Observers can use this testing page to access endpoints that are unreachable to the iOS app, like `/get_playlists`, `/create_party`, and `/play`.
-These endpoints are meant to be accessed by a host through a desktop Rozaero application.
-Of course, no such desktop application has been developed, yet.
+These endpoints are meant to be accessed by a host through a desktop Rozaero application, which is yet to be developed.

 ## Notes